derenlei/Minimum-Spanning-Forest/README.md

 cycles exist in the solution.
 The shortest path should be output in path order (if the query is “SHORTEST_PATH?
 15 99” and the path goes from 15 to 68 to 3 to 55 to 99, the output should be “15 68 3 55 99”.

+## Testing Driver
+Make a matching inputXXX.txt and outputXXX.txt
+Invoke the driver with python3 like so:

+python3 driver.py XXX

+The input will be processed line by line and fed to prog2.
+Put a newline when it is time to wait for output.
+That empty line won't be sent to prog2.
+It's just there to signal to the driver to wait.